Nowa-Ammerlaan/HFML-VSM_CoilProfilePlotter/README.md

 ```
 And the program will use plt.savefig() to save the plot to `outputfile` instead.
 Note that `outputfile` should have one of the filename extensions supported by matplotlib (e.g. `.pdf`, `.png`)
-or the `.tex` extension, in which case it will use matplotlib2tikz instead.
+or the `.tex` extension, in which case it will use matplotlib2tikz.

 ## Can I use/adapt your program?
 Of course you can, it's licensed under GPLv3.